jordannwright1/Vidya-documentation/README.md

 ### Data retention

 The general policy: uploaded data (datasets, RAG documents) is held in memory only, or in a short-TTL temporary cache — never persisted to a database.
 The one deliberate exception is chat message text itself, which is stored to support chat history.
-Generated images and computed results attached to a chat message are not persisted beyond the live response, only the text is.
+Generated images and computed results attached to a chat message are downloadable, and not persisted beyond the live response, only the text is.
 A generated-skill cache stores code and task text, never raw dataset rows.

 ### Evaluation harness